Senate Bill Report S.1748 - Kids Online Safety Act (KOSA)

 Senate Majority Report:

-Representatives - 41 yes
+Republicans - 41 yes

 Democrats - 48 yes

-Still being debated in the house
+House Majority report: Still being debated in the House

 Background: